Last updated on January 20th, 2023 at 08:22 pm

 Using USB-C Cable

-You can fast charge your DualSense easily using USB-C cables.
-The cable can be plugged into a fast-charging plug/adapter or directly into the console as it comes with several USB ports.
-In fact, the PS5 includes a charging cable with it, which you can use to charge the console even while playing.
-We don’t recommend doing that, however, as it can compromise the controller battery.
+You can fast charge your DualSense quickly using USB-C cables.
+The cable can be plugged into a fast-charging plug/adapter or directly into the console, as it has several USB ports.
+The PS5 includes a charging cable, which you can use to charge the console while playing.
+However, we don’t recommend doing that as it can compromise the controller battery.

 Using a Charging Station